kopeckylukas/py-mamsi/docs/api_references/MamsiPls.md

 refitting the model.
 The p-values for each feature are calculated by counting the number of trials with MB-VIP greater than or equal to the observed test statistic, and dividing this by `n_permutations`.

-N.B.
-This method uses OpenMP to parallelise the code that relies on multi-threading exclusively.
-By default, the implementations using OpenMP will use as many threads as possible, i.e. as many threads as logical cores.
-This is available by default on systems with macOS and MS Windows.
-Running this method on a computer clusters / High Performance Computing (HPC) system, including Imperial HPC, requires additional Joblib parallelisation.
-A parallelised permutation test function can be found at function can be found in the [MAMSI Tutorials repository](https://github.com/kopeckylukas/py-mamsi-tutorials).
-If you are an Imperial colleague, do not hesitate to contact me for support on how to set up the configuration PBS file for this job.

 **Args**